 Anger starts with the amygdala stimulating the hypothalamus, much like in the fear response.
 In addition, parts of the prefrontal cortex may also play a role in anger.
 People with damage to this area often have trouble controlling their emotions, especially anger and aggression.

 Parts of the prefrontal cortex of the brain may also contribute to the regulation of an anger response.
-People with damage to this area of the brain sometimes have difficulty controlling their emotions, particularly anger and aggression.
+People with damage to this area of the brain sometimes controlling their emotions, particularly anger and aggression.

 Happiness refers to an overall state of well-being or satisfaction.
 When you feel happy, you generally have positive thoughts and feelings.

 Imaging studies suggest that the happiness response originates partly in the limbic cortex.
 Another area called the precuneus also plays a role.
 The precuneus is involved in retrieving memories, maintaining your sense of self, and focusing your attention as you move about your environment.